Renormalization group analysis of weakly interacting van der Waals Fermi system: VERTEX FUNCTION FINDINGS

-The behavioral trend of critical energy scale, $\varLambda_{c}$, depending on the function at t<0 where, $\shortmid\mu\shortmid\rightarrow$0 and U=t is plotted in Figure 4(a).
-The shrinkage in the value of $\varLambda_{c}$ with growing trend of $\shortmid\mu\shortmid$ confirms that the ${E}_F$ residues on the \textit{van Hove singularity} within the weakly interacting regime having only Fermi surface nesting dominance.
-Momentum variables of $\varGamma$ have been projected upon the Fermi surfaces at specific points, where the strong renormalization of the vertex function occurs.
+The behavioral trend of critical energy scale, $\varXi_c$, depending on the function at t$<$0 where, $|\mu|\rightarrow$0 and U=t is plotted in Fig.~\ref{fig_5}(a).
+The shrinkage in the value of $\varXi_c$ with growing trend of $|\mu|$ confirms that the E$_F$ residues on the {\it van Hove singularity} within the weakly interacting regime having only Fermi surface nesting dominance.
+Momentum variables of $\Gamma$ have been projected upon the Fermi surfaces at specific points, where the strong renormalization of the vertex function occurs.
 Here, total 8 fixed points considered for the normalization process.
-Besides, additional 8 points have been considered in a more reﬁned projection scheme upon the \textit{van Hove surface} to check the collective effect.
-As a result, sum total 16 points (8 for \textit{Fermi surface} and 8 for \textit{van Hove surface}) have been taken during the flow equation calculations.
-These refinements, in the response function of the spin-wave density scheme, enhance the analytical calculation efficiency significantly with a reasonable reduction in critical energy scale, without altering $\varGamma$ and $\chi$ values, qualitatively.
-The variation trend of $\varLambda_{c}$ as a function of the inverse number of discretization points, $N_0$, upon the Fermi surface at ﬁxed choice of model parameters is shown in Figure 4(b).
-It is noticed that the critical energy scale is varying in a discrete manner with 8 discretization points, and resumes stability for next 8 points with right order of magnitude indicating the controlled trend of flow equation for weakly interacting systems. \\
+Besides, additional 8 points have been considered in a more reﬁned projection scheme upon the {\it van Hove surface} to check the collective effect.\\